 This diet is not rocket science; anyone can do it.
 And it's not radical; it is essentially a simple, preagricultural diet based on whole animal and plant foods.
 It is not only highly nutritious and all-natural, it is also easier on the digestive system, has powerful anti-inflammatory properties, and is naturally free of several common food allergy and sensitivity culprits like wheat, dairy, soy, and corn.
 It is deliciously satisfying, wholesome, and contains no processed sugars or fats.
 Every ingredient is a real food that any child can identify and pronounce.
 This is the diet our brains “grew up on” during the nearly 2 million years of human evolution prior to agriculture, and is therefore the diet our brains are probably best adapted to utilizing.

 Note: If you currently have any significant health problems or take medications for any psychiatric or medical condition, please be sure to consult with your health-care provider before you begin, as making healthy dietary changes will sometimes affect your health condition or the dosage of medication you need.
 This tends to be more of an issue with low-carbohydrate diets than balanced whole foods diets, but nevertheless, it's good to be on the safe side.
-If you feel worse when changing to this diet, simply stop it and go back to your usual diet, then consult with your health-care team.
+For details about how low-carbohydrate diets affect medication levels, please read my Psychology Today article entitled Ketogenic Diets and Psychiatric Medications.
+If you feel worse after changing your diet, simply go back to your usual diet and consult with your health-care team.

 P.S.
-For those of you surprised to read that I recommend animal foods for brain health, please see my fully referenced article "Your Brain On Plants: Micronutrients and Mental Health" to see why I have come to this conclusion.
+For those of you surprised to read that I recommend animal foods for brain health, please see my fully referenced article "Your Brain On Plants: Micronutrients and Mental Health" or watch this YouTube video of my presentation "Our Descent Into Madness: Modern Diets and the Global Mental Health Crisis" to see why I have come to this conclusion.